GreeneWoods/agentic-query-app/README.md

 A few suggested prompts include
 1. a sanity check: "ping" -> "pong"
 2. a memory check: "my favorite fruit is an apple" -> response -> "what's my favorite fruit?" -> "apple"
-3. please find me my high priority leads in new york -> a list of leads
+3. a connectivity check: "please find me my high priority leads in new york" -> "a list of new york leads"

 From there we are off to the races.
 I also included a minimal event_stream_handler so that you can see the agent's tools in action.
 I find that it helps to understand inputs/outputs.

-When you're complete kill the container with `CTRL+C` and then be sure to run `docker compose down` to decompose everything that was spun up.
+When you're complete kill, the container with `CTRL+C` and then be sure to run `docker compose down` to decompose everything that was spun up.